agentstation/ga4m/README.md

 This example demonstrates:
 - Creating a new GA4 client with your measurement ID and API secret
-- Parsing GA cookies from incoming HTTP requests
+- Parsing GA cookies from incoming HTTP requests to obtain session information
-- Sending a page view event with custom parameters
+- Sending a page view event with custom parameters using the session data
-- Using the session ID option for better session tracking
+- Automatic inclusion of session_id and engagement_time_msec in the event parameters

 <!-- gomarkdoc:embed:start -->